About Catawba County

 Catawba County, the central county of North Carolina’s fourth largest MSA, has diversified and balanced a traditional manufacturing base of furniture, textile, and telecommunications.
 Comprehensive efforts are being directed at identifying and recruiting new sectors in manufacturing such as biomedical, pharmaceutical, technology and building products, and identifying and recruiting non-manufacturing sectors such as retirement and retail development.
 The once tight labor force has transitioned into a pool of skilled workers loyal to the area and its industries.
 Catawba County has been recognized as being one of the top ten areas in America to raise a family and a top place to retire.

 There are 43 public schools in the County with just over 25,000 students.
-The county has two colleges: Lenoir-Rhyne Univeristy, a liberal arts institution founded in 1891, and Catawba Valley Community College, a member of the NC Community College System.
+The county has two colleges: Lenoir-Rhyne University, a liberal arts institution founded in 1891, and Catawba Valley Community College, a member of the NC Community College System.
 CVCC offers a variety of educational opportunities including one- and two-year vocational programs, a two-year college transfer program and continuing education programs.

-The County, Chamber of Commerce, Economic Development Corporation, and cities and cities have worked together to attract new business and industry.
+The County, Chamber of Commerce, Economic Development Corporation, and cities and towns have worked together to attract new business and industry.
 This has included the expansion of water and sewer lines, road and highway improvements, enhancements to public education, and much more.
 Another major milestone was the completion of Interstate 40 in the mid 1970s which expanded economic development.

-Improvements to NC Highway 16 from the Newton-Conover area to Charlotte and the improvements to US Highway 321 now place Charlotte, including Charlotte-Douglas International Airport, less than an hour away.
-Along with convenient access to NC Highway 321 and Interstates 77 and 40, Catawba County is in an ideal location to access a variety of amenities - from nearby cities such as Charlotte, Asheville, and Winston-Salem, to the Appalachian Mountains and East Coast beaches.
+Improvements to NC Highway 16 from the Newton-Conover area to Charlotte and improvements to US Highway 321 now place Charlotte, including Charlotte-Douglas International Airport, less than an hour away.
+Along with convenient access to NC Highway 321 and Interstates 77 and 40, Catawba County is in an ideal location to access a variety of amenities from nearby cities such as Charlotte, Asheville, and Winston-Salem, to the Appalachian Mountains and East Coast beaches.